nestorrente/event-bus/README.md

 once(event: string, listener: (...args: any[]) => void): EventBus;
 ```

-Registers an event handler function that will be called **at most once** for the specified event.
+Registers an event listener function that will be called **at most once** for the specified event.

 This method receives the same parameters as [`on()`](#on).